Itumeleng Khune: International career

-Khune was selected for the 2010 FIFA World Cup as Carlos Alberto Parreira's first-choice goalkeeper and made some good saves in the opening match against Mexico.
+Khune was once again selected as first choice goalkeeper at the 2010 FIFA World Cup and made some good saves in the opening match against Mexico.
 However, on 16 June 2010, he was sent off against Uruguay when he tripped striker Luis Suárez inside the penalty area in the 77th minute.
 He became the second goalkeeper to be sent off in the history of the FIFA World Cup, joining Gianluca Pagliuca who saw red in 1994.
 This was the first red card of his career.
 Khune subsequently missed South Africa's final group game against France, where Moeneeb Josephs deputised as Bafana Bafana won 2–1 to restore some pride as they became the first host nation to exit the tournament at the opening stage.
-After the World Cup, he regained his number one spot in the team and he has kept three consecutive clean sheets on international level.